Kerrygold becomes Ireland’s first billion euro food brand

 Brand

-The brand was originally created by Sir Anthony O’Reilly in 1962, who was chief executive of, what was then called, An Bord Bainne, later the Irish Dairy Board, and more recently Ornua, as a means to market Irish dairy produce globally.
+The brand was originally created by Sir Anthony O’Reilly in 1962, when he was chief executive of, what was then called An Bord Bainne, later the Irish Dairy Board, and more recently Ornua, as a means to market Irish dairy produce globally.

 Last year, however, it become embroiled in a legal battle connected to its global marketing campaign, which plays up the grass-fed nature of the Irish cows that supply its milk.
 Ornua claims this is what makes the butter more yellow in colour and tastier than generic equivalents.